VK2ARH/NTP-Clock/README.md

 Whilst the clock can be powered directly with a USB-C connection to the onboard ESP8266 module, Bruce's project made use of a buck converter to support a wide range of input voltages from 7-15v, making it ideal to be powered from a 13.8v power supply in the shack.

 Full details of the capabilty of the clock, how to build and configure it are contained in the documentation.
 Further updates will be posted here should any update to the software or gerber files become availble.
 The software is open source so feel free to improve or modify the code.
-Options could include an ability to input WiFi network ID, password and callsign, selecting additional information to be displayed eg: local or solar weather, providing a dimming function etc.

 The W8BH PCB enables the use of either a 2.2", 2.8" or 3.2" screen.
 This build uses the 2.8" LCD screen as it was chosen as the perceived best price/screen size option, although it does requires the removal of some PCB material around the mounting holes of the 2.8" display board to provide clearance for the standoffs to mount the display in the 'PCB sandwich' housing.
 This trimming of the display PCB can be done with confidence knowing that there are no tracks around the mounting holes.